VertigoOne1/securia/README.md

 ## TODO

-- bug - kafka services don't scan for topic changes over time, so new topics don't find the prefixes
+- bug - kafka services don't scan for topic changes over time, so new topics don't find the prefixes - likely fixed, to test, should pick up new cameras every 30 seconds.
-- bug - recorders by uri not right, need to look at url, not uri, even then.. hmm
+- bug - recorders by uri not right, need to look at url, not uri, even then, the topics.. currently every uri is a recorder+channel, do we want that?
+- bug increase partition counts to at least 5 per topic to allow better balancing to processors
+- implemented a basic good enough for now api authentication system using JWT - done (to test widely)
-- check if transaction-id is not misused.
+- check if transaction-id is not mis-used in our case, there was a future purpose to it, but it might need to to be re-engineered already.
-- ui development - in progress
+- ui development - in progress (FOCUS HERE)
 - ui dev - detections and filters
 - test crop extraction and population
+- test crop storage and repopulation (to reduce storage/transfer costs by only storing the crops and no event backgrounds by overlaying the crops)
 - work on the CICD automation for securia deployment to dev (SOPS setup in github actions)
-- configure securia charts to use the secrets from percona operator via injection
+- configure securia charts to use the secrets from percona operator via secret injection, then database user management is automated
+- expand api auth to keycloak, and user interface.
+- long term, were going to be multi-tenant.. that requires federated auth and social auth.
-- migrate any secret information to SOPS - DONE
+- migrate any secret information to SOPS - done
 - move main stack to server side with github actions - in testing
 - full install the stack into dev (minimum feature set to include xyxy extraction) - done
 - Turn gpustat --json into prometheus metrics (will need to watch temps)